Construction Workers’ Comp: What If I Don’t Know My Employer?

 A General Contractor hires a Subcontractor to perform something that is considered part of the General Contractor’s contract (such as electrical work).
 Since the General Contractor hired this person to work, he is a statutory employer, and the Subcontractor is a statutory employee.

-If the Subcontractor is injured on the job, the General Contractor would be liable for paying workers’ compensation to the injured Subcontractor.
+If the Subcontractor is injured on the job, the General Contractor would be liable for paying construction workers’ compensation to the injured Subcontractor.

 Essentially, the statutory employment relationship is designed to protect employees from missing out on workers’ compensation benefits due to an employer’s lack of insurance.